gaultier/blog/tip_of_day_1.md

 Title: Tip of the day #1: Count lines of Rust code, ignoring tests
-Tags: Rust, Tip of the day
+Tags: Rust, Tip of the day, Awk
 ---

 I have a Rust codebase at work.
 The other day, I was wondering how many lines of code were in there.
 Whether you use `wc -l ***.rs` or a more fancy tool like `tokei`, there is an issue: this will count the source code *as well as* tests.